xraymemory/altermet/README.md

 The AlterMet software is a variant of the OccupyHere software written by the inestimable Daniel Phiffer (http://occupyhere.org/).

-The `public/` directory contains the AlterMet content which is served by the broadcasting router.
+The `public/` directory contains the FeMet content which is served by the broadcasting router.

 - Michael & Joselyn